 Many cats find joy in non-toy objects.
-We have all probably heard that cats love to play in paper bags, and if you are reading this, you have undoubtedly seen photos shared on social media sites with cats curled up in cardboard boxes.
-A bit less predictable is a feline patient of mine whose cat is obsessed with something a little more esoteric: eating plastic.
+We have all heard that cats love to play in paper bags curl up in cardboard boxes.
+A bit less predictable is a feline patient of mine who’s obsessed with something a little more out of the ordinary: eating plastic.

-This particular kitty will go after plastic of any kind—plastic grocery bags, bread bags, plastic cups, and larger plastic objects.
+This particular kitty goes after plastic of any kind – plastic grocery bags, bread bags, plastic cups, and larger plastic objects.
 This unusual habit has required three exploratory surgeries to remove intestinal obstructions caused by the plastic foreign bodies.
-The client unfortunately has to cage the cat and she feeds him a good quality diet.
-Still, the moment he is out of the cage, he faithfully hunts down plastic and eats it with renewed fervor—I have seen the videos.
+The client has to cage her cat and she feeds him a good quality diet.
+Still, the moment he is out of the cage, he faithfully hunts down plastic and eats it with renewed fervor – I have seen the videos.

-As it turns out, this kitty is not alone.
-While eating plastic is one of the stranger things I have encountered as a veterinarian, there are a number of pet parents that confess to having cats that love plastic.
+This kitty is not alone.
+While eating plastic is one of the stranger things I have encountered as a veterinarian, there are a number of pet parents who confess to having cats that love plastic.
 The real danger here is many of these cats ended up eating the plastic and getting blocked along their GI tract, requiring surgery.
-If your cat does eat any plastic, I would recommend taking this behavior seriously and attempting to address it quickly.
+If your cat eats any plastic, I recommend taking this behavior seriously and addressing it quickly.

-Eating plastic doesn’t automatically qualify as a compulsive behavior in some cats because they seem to like the way the plastic tastes or feels more than that they "need" to be doing this.
-For this reason, jumping to behavior-modifying drugs is not typically recommending for cats that seem to be strongly driven to explore and chew specific tastes and textures.
+Some cats just seem to like the way the plastic tastes or feels more than that it being a "need" to eat plastic, so it doesn’t automatically qualify as a compulsive behavior.
+For this reason, jumping to behavior-modifying drugs is not typically recommended for cats who seem to be strongly driven to explore and chew specific tastes and textures.

-If your veterinarian explores the potential cause for plastic-seeking behavior and believes it points to a compulsive disorder, behavior modifying drugs such as fluoxetine (generic Prozac) may be a consideration.
+If your veterinarian believes your cat’s plastic eating points to a compulsive disorder, behavior modifying drugs such as fluoxetine (generic Prozac) may be considered.

-Providing multiple opportunities for hunting and play games, cat manipulation toys with food stuffed inside for foraging and eating, feeding both canned food and unique orally stimulating food, and offering dog chew toys as an alternative may help.
-Chew items such as rawhide chews, Nylabones, cat grass, and softer dead animal parts that are available as chews for dogs (e.g. lambs' ears) can help.
+Chew items such as rawhides, Nylabones, cat grass, and softer dead animal parts that are available as chews for dogs (e.g. lambs' ears) can help.
 Make sure that there is also adequate aerobic play to keep the inquisitive cat busy and reward-based training to help satiate intelligent cats.

 Some cats just like to eat plastic.
-Cats have liked stranger things; bleach?
-New shoes?
-Your hair?
+Cats have certainly liked stranger things like bleach, new shoes, and even your hair.